Git-Angel/ToDo_Project_Typescript/README.md

 - **Create**, **Edit**, and **Delete** todos with modal forms
 - **Error Boundary** for error handling
 - **Custom 404 page** for undefined routes
+- **Logout** This automatically logs one out of the system on click of it
 - Fully **responsive** design for desktop, tablet, and mobile.